-On the evening of Friday, February 3, 2023, a 141-car Norfolk Southern freight train was carrying dangerous chemicals from Madison County, Illinois to Conway, Pennsylvania.
+On the evening of Friday, February 3, 2023, a 141-car Norfolk Southern freight train was carrying hazardous materials from Madison County, Illinois to Conway, Pennsylvania.
 The train was witnessed to be on fire at 8:13 PM, and then around 9:00 PM, the crew received an alarm signal indicating a malfunctioning railcar axle.
-Shortly after that, approximately 50 cars derailed, including five cars carrying vinyl chloride.
+Shortly after that, 53 cars derailed, including five cars carrying vinyl chloride, a colorless, flammable gas used in manufacturing.
 The vinyl chloride and other chemicals caught fire and burned continuously for three days.

 Vinyl Chloride is Extremely Dangerous